mrhappyma/rick-astley-rocks---/rolls/Rick Astley Server/unknown/readme.md

-It's unknown who orriginially posted this, as it's been reposted countless times.
+It's unknown who originally posted this, as it's been reposted countless times.
 But we can tell you where: It's the [Rick Astley Discord Server!](https://www.rickastley.rocks/sources/Rick_Astley_Server)